microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ### User consent experience

 After the app sends the authorization request, the user is asked to enter their credentials to authenticate with Microsoft.
 The Microsoft identity platform v2.0 endpoint ensures that the user has consented to the permissions indicated in the `scope` query parameter.
-If there is any permission that the user or administrator has not consented to, they're asked to consent to the required permissions.
+If there's any permission that the user or administrator hasn't consented to, they're asked to consent to the required permissions.
 For more information about the Microsoft Entra consent experience, see [Application consent experience](/azure/active-directory/develop/application-consent-experience) and [Introduction to permissions and consent](/azure/active-directory/develop/permissions-consent-overview#consent).

 The following screenshot is an example of the consent dialog box presented for a Microsoft account user.